National Museum of Pakistan: Galleries

 In 1970 there were only four galleries in the museum.
 Over time the museum grew, with the building currently housing eleven galleries including a “Quran Gallery”.
 The National Museum has more than 300 copies of the Quran, out of which around 52 rare manuscripts are on display.
 The museum also contains an important collection of items relating to Pakistan's cultural heritage.
-Other galleries display Indus civilization artifacts, Gandhara civilization sculptures, Islamic art, miniature paintings, ancient coins and manuscripts documenting Pakistan's political history.
+Other galleries display Indus Valley Civilisation artifacts, Gandhara civilization sculptures, Islamic art, miniature paintings, ancient coins and manuscripts documenting Pakistan's political history.
 There is also an Ethnological Gallery with life-size statues of different ethnicities living in the four provinces of modern-day Pakistan.

 The museum has a collection of seals and statues found at the Mohenjo-daro site.
 The statues include the so-called Priest-King, terracotta toys and many stamp seals.
 It also shows some ancient coins found in those Hijri and some belongings of the national heroes of Pakistan: Quaid-e-Azam's pen, cuffs, and sword; Allama Iqbal's personal chair and pen; and Liaqat Ali Khan's personal itar bottle, watch and walking stick.
 There are galleries that show the clothing, pottery works and glasses Muslims used to make, and the apparatus that was used to make them.